 1. See your doctor

 One of the most important things, as we age, is having regular checkups with your doctor.
-Many people skip appointments because they are scared what the doctor will find, but that’s completely wrong!
-Find a good GP, have regular visits and together you will catch any disease early in its development.
+Many people skip appointments because they are scared of what the doctor will find, but that’s completely wrong!
+Find a good GP, have regular visits, and together you will catch any disease early in its development.
+Get any necessary meds they prescribe you to treat your body and root out potential diseases before they get serious.

 And, don’t get too hung up on one doctor.
 If they don’t fit your standards or if they don’t pay enough attention to their patients, there are always other medical workers who might be right for you.